 Now, lets take a step back and look at the gar species as a whole.
-This is a fish that has remained relatively unchanged since the Cretaceous period with some reaching sizes of eight feet long and over 300 pounds.
+This is a fish that's remained relatively unchanged since the Cretaceous period with some reaching sizes of 8 feet long and over 300 pounds.
 Who wouldn't want to hook into something like that?

-The freshwater drum has stolen many a bait off of my crawler harnesses when walleye fishing.
-I'm not mad, I don't think a fish that fights this hard could make me mad.
+The freshwater drum has stolen many a bait from me when I was walleye fishing.
+I'm not mad because I don't think a fish that fights this hard could make me mad.
 I have to admit, I don't eat this fish and probably never will.
 It's all because of what the fish themselves eat: zebra mussels.

 White Bass and White Perch